Government and Elections

 There was substantial optimism that this measure would be effective.
 Asked, “How effective do you think this proposal, if enacted, would likely be in reducing or counterbalancing the influence of big campaign donors,” 65% said they thought it would be effective (very 19%).
 Democrats were more likely to believe it would be effective (73%, very 23%) than Republicans (58%, very 15%).

-• report such information to the FEC.
+• report it to the FEC

 An overwhelmingly bipartisan majority (85%) recommended that their Member of Congress vote favorably on this proposal.
 Minimal partisan differences existed, with 83% of Republicans recommending a favorable vote and 88% of Democrats.

-Here too there was optimism that this measure would be effective.
+There was optimism that this measure would be effective.
 Two thirds (65%) said they thought it would be effective (very 20%).
 Democrats were slightly more likely to believe it would be effective (69%, very 22%) than Republicans (63%, very 21%).

-Ninety three percent agreed with the majority position that corporations, unions, and other groups, when spending money on campaign-related activity, need to report this spending to their shareholders and members, the public and the FEC, including 92% of Republicans and 94% of Democrats.
+When a separate sample was told the results of the survey above, 93% agreed with the majority position that corporations, unions, and other groups, when spending money on campaign-related activity, need to report this spending to their shareholders and members, the public and the FEC, including 92% of Republicans and 94% of Democrats.

 Ninety two percent agreed with the majority position that the FEC should be required to disclose the names of significant donors paying for TV or radio ads in support of candidates or public issues, including 91% of Republicans and 93% of Democrats.
 (PPC 2018)